 Allow 1.5-hour return walk from lower Lindsay Road carpark to you take your time and enjoy the beauty of the lush forest and waterfalls.

-Unfortunately, there were many signs indicating not to swim there.
+Unfortunately, many signs were indicating not to swim there.
 If you’re keen for a dip or a longer walk, have a look at Conondale National Park a bit further north.
 It may have the best rockpools of the Sunshine Coast!

 Have you been to Buderim Forest?
 Share your experience below in the comments!